crr0tz-4-d1nn3r/CTFs/June_gle_2020/Pwn/Intro/README.md

 (waits for input)
 ```

 After putting in input, note that it is stored in RAX, gets moved to rbp - 0x10.
 Compared to 0? if not =0, jump, otherwise call?
 So, was not = 0, so it jumped to end.
-Set a break point for that (above), changed the RAX so it wooldn't jump.
-Got to the vuln() function. it ran through, but noting printed...
+Set a break point for that (above), changed the RAX so it wouldn't jump.
+Got to the vuln() function. it ran, but noting printed...